Help Your Parent Decorate a Senior Living Apartment

 When mom or dad has decided to move to a senior living community, you want to help your loved one feel at home.
 While moving your parent may come with mixed emotions, it’s a great time to get organized, reduce clutter, and redecorate.

 As you set up his or her new place, include both the old and the new.
-With the right mix, you’ll be able to create a warm, comfortable, and safe home.
+With the right mix, you’ll be able to decorate a senior living apartment and create a warm, comfortable, and safe home.
 Use these five tips to help you decide what to include.

 First of all, your parent’s home should be safe and easy to use.
 What does your parent’s daily routine include?
 Pay attention to the placement and organization of these important items.
 You want everything easily in reach.